Breaking the Habit (song)

 "Breaking the Habit" is a song by American rock band Linkin Park.
-It is the ninth track from their second studio album, Meteora, and was released as the fifth and final single from the album.
+It is the ninth track from their second studio album, Meteora (2003), and was released as the fifth and final single from the album.
 The song was a hit and it became the fifth consecutive single from Meteora to reach number one on the Billboard Modern Rock Tracks chart, a feat unmatched by any other artist in the history of that chart.
 It was also the third single from the album to reach number one on the Mainstream Rock Tracks chart.
 The song also peaked at number 20 on the Billboard Hot 100, and was certified Gold by the RIAA.
 The song was also successful in many other countries, except in the UK where it became their first single to chart outside of the top thirty, faring only better than their previous single "From the Inside" which failed to chart.
 On September 4, 2012, "Breaking the Habit", "Shadow of the Day", "New Divide", and "Burn It Down" were released in the "Linkin Park Pack 02" as downloadable content for the music rhythm video game, Rock Band 3.

 Background

-"Breaking the Habit" features a strong electronica-influenced opening, live strings, and guitar.
-It is an exception from their previous nu metal/rap rock performances as no distorted guitar riffs are included nor are there any rapping vocals from Mike Shinoda, a style they would further explore on their later albums.
+"Breaking the Habit" has been described as an alternative rock, electronic rock and nu metal song, featuring an electronica-influenced opening, live strings, and guitar.
+It is a departure from their previous rap rock performances as no distorted guitar riffs are included nor are there any rapping vocals from Mike Shinoda, a style they would further explore on their later albums.

 A common misconception about the song is that it was written by lead singer Chester Bennington due to his struggles with substance abuse.
 Band member Mike Shinoda began composing the song before he met Bennington.
 In the album notes, it was said that the song was originally going to be an instrumental track lasting a little over three and a half minutes, but Shinoda was convinced by the band to change it.
 The instrumental was later released on the Underground 9.0 Fan Club as a demo track titled "Drawing".

 The concept for the song came from Shinoda having a lyrical idea of an emotion he had been trying to express for 5 to 6 years before the production of Meteora.
 To him, the lyrics had sounded wrong until listening to the "Drawing" demo one night and they fell together.
 He showed the lyrics he wrote to Bennington, who read them and teared up, relating to the words to a point where he had difficulty performing the song live for almost a year after the release of Meteora; the band would eventually perform it live for the first time at the 2003 Smokeout Festival.

 An original 2002 demo of this song with different lyrics and Shinoda on lead vocals appears on LP Underground XIV.